Natalie Portman refuses to attend ceremony for Israeli million-dollar prize

-JERUSALEM, April 20 (Reuters) - Hollywood actress Natalie Portman has refused to attend a ceremony in Israel to accept a million-dollar prize because of “recent events” in the country, the organisers said, announcing the prizegiving had been cancelled.
+JERUSALEM (Reuters) - Israeli-American Hollywood actress Natalie Portman has refused to attend a ceremony in Israel to accept a million-dollar prize because of “distressing” events in the country, the organisers said, announcing the prizegiving had been cancelled.

 Israel has drawn international criticism in recent weeks for lethal tactics used during clashes with Palestinians along the border with Gaza.
 Thirty-one Palestinians have been killed and hundreds more wounded.
 Israel says it is doing what it must to defend its border.